uru-card/uru-card/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](/LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE](/LICENSE) file for details.